-(Referred to in paragraph 2 under 'Report on Other Legal and Regulatory Requirements' section of our report to the Board of Directors of Healthcare Triangle Private Limited of even date)
+(Referred to in paragraph 2 under 'Report on Other Legal and Regulatory Requirements' section of our report to the Members of Healthcare India Private Limited of even date)

 - According to the information and explanations given to us, the Company does not have any fixed assets.
-Accordingly, reporting under clause 3 (i) of the Order is not applicable to the Company. - ii.
-The Company is in the business of providing software services and does not have any physical inventories.
-Accordingly, reporting under clause 3 (ii) of the Order is not applicable to the Company. - iii.
-According to the information and explanations given to us, the Company has not granted any unsecured loans to bodies corporate, covered in the register maintained under section 189 of the Companies Act, 2013. - iv.
-In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees and securities in respect of which provisions of sections 185 and 186 of the Act are applicable and hence not commented upon. - v.
-The Company has not accepted deposits during the year and does not have any unclaimed deposits as at March 31, 2021 and therefore, the provisions of the clause 3 (v) of the Order are not applicable to the Company. - vi.
-The maintenance of cost records has not been specified by the Central Government under section 148(1) of the Companies Act, 2013 for the business activities carried out by the company.
-Thus, reporting under clause 3(vi) of the order is not applicable to the Company. - vii.
-According to the information and explanations given to us, in respect of statutory dues: - i.
-The Company is regular in depositing with appropriate authorities undisputed statutory dues including Income Tax, Cess and other material statutory dues applicable to it.
-The provisions relating to Provident Fund, Employees' State Insurance, Goods and Services Tax and Professional Tax are not applicable to the Company. - ii) There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income Tax, Goods and Services Tax, Customs Duty, Cess and other material statutory dues in arrears as at March 31, 2021 for a period of more than six months from the date they became payable. - iii) There are no dues in respect of income tax, Goods and Services Tax, Customs Duty and Cess that have not been deposited with the appropriate authorities on account of any dispute. - viii.
-The Company did not have any outstanding loans or borrowing dues in respect of any bank or financial institution or government or dues to debenture holders during the year. - ix.
-The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) or term loans and hence reporting under clause 3 (ix) of the Order is not applicable to the Company. - x.
-To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company or no material fraud on the Company by its officers or employees has been noticed or reported during the year.
+Accordingly, reporting under clause 3(i) of the Order is not applicable to the Company. - The Company is in the business of providing software services and does not have any physical inventories.
+Accordingly, reporting under clause 3 (ii) of the Order is not applicable to the Company. - According to the information and explanations given to us, the Company has not granted any unsecured loans to companies, firms, Limited Liability Partnerships, covered in the register maintained under section 189 of the Companies Act, 2013. - In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees and securities in respect of which provisions of sections 185 and 186 of the Act are applicable and hence not commented upon. - The Company has not accepted deposits during the year and does not have any unclaimed deposits as at March 31, 2022 and therefore, the provisions of the clause 3 (v) of the Order are not applicable to the Company. - The maintenance of cost records has not been specified by the Central Government under section 148(1) of the Companies Act, 2013 for the business activities carried out by the Company.
+Thus, reporting under clause 3(vi) of the order is not applicable to the Company. - According to the information and explanations given to us, in respect of statutory dues: vii. - The company had been regular in depositing undisputed statutory dues including Income Tax, cess and other material statutory dues applicable to it.
+The provisions relating to Provident Fund, Employees' State Insurance, Goods and Services Tax and Professional Tax are not applicable to the Company. - There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income Tax, Goods and Services Tax, Customs Duty, cess and other material statutory dues in arrears as at March 31, 2022 for a period of more than six months from the date they became payable. - There are no dues in respect of Income tax, Goods and Services Tax, Customs Duty and Cess that have not been deposited with the appropriate authorities on account of any dispute.